onc-healthit/lantern-back-end/README.md

     This runs the following tasks inside the endpoint manager container:
     * the **endpoint populator**, which iterates over the list of endpoint sources and adds them to the database.
     * the **CHPL querier**, which requests Health IT product, vendor, and certification information from CHPL and adds these to the database
-    * the **data validator**, which ensures that the amount of data in the database can successfully be quried in the 23 hour query interval.
+    * the **data validator**, which ensures that the amount of data in the database can successfully be quried in the 24 hour query interval.

-3. **If you want to re-query and re-receive capability statements outside the refresh interval**, run the following:

-    ```bash
-    docker restart lantern-back-end_endpoint_manager_1
-    ```

 ### Development Environment